SACRAMENTO MUSEUM GUIDE

 Other museums located in Downtown Sacramento are:

-California Museum – The California Museum is the home of the California Hall of Fame and it has both permanent and rotating exhibits.
+California Museum – The California Museum is the home of the California Hall of Fame.
+It features both permanent and rotating exhibits.

 California State Capitol Museum – The Museum has exhibits and historical items related to California’s political past.
 Tours of the Capitol are offered on the hour daily from 9:00 a.m. to 4:00 p.m. except on major holidays.